 The average length of stay for unaccompanied women was 85 days and for families, 108 days.

-Of the 20 households that exited in 2020, all but three left to a safe, independent housing.
+Of the 30 households that exited in 2021, all left to safe housing.